kishykumar/YibbyPartner/YibbyPartner/Pods/JTCalendar/README.md

 ## Features

-- horizontal and verical calendar
+- horizontal and vertical calendar
 - highly customizable either by subclassing default class provided or by creating your own class implementing a protocol
 - support internationalization
 - week view mode